 If you have been charged with violation of the Racketeer Influenced and Corrupt Organizations Act (RICO Act), you face the real possibility of conviction for a serious federal crime.
 You may be subjected to criminal penalties as well as civil lawsuits in connection with alleged crimes connected with an ongoing criminal organization.
 Through RICO, you can be charged for crimes that you did not commit if the prosecution can prove that you ordered or assisted others who committed those criminal offenses.

-If Sindel Noble defends you in your RICO case, we are likely to dig into questions such as the following as part of our detailed investigation:
+If our attorneys at Richard H. Sindel, Inc., defend you in your RICO case, they are likely to dig into questions such as the following as part of their detailed investigation:

 - Was there an organization?

 - Did members of the organization commit the alleged underlying felonies?

 - What was the alleged role of each member of the organization who is named in the criminal charges?